CPU Scheduling Algorithms in Operating System

 Round Robin (RR) Scheduling:

 Round Robin Scheduling (RR) is a preemptive scheduling algorithm, it is designed especially for time-sharing systems.
 In the Round Robin Scheduling algorithm, the CPU switches between the processes.
 When the time quantum is expired, the CPU switches to another job.
 If the process may have a CPU burst of less than a one-time quantum then the process releases the CPU voluntarily.
-The scheduled will then proceed to the next process in the ready queue.
+The schedule will then proceed to the next process in the ready queue.

 The first 5 milliseconds assigns to process P1 when the time quantum expires, the CPU switches from process P1 to P2.
 When the time quantum of P2 expired, the process switches to process P3.
-Now we have to calculate the average waiting time, average turnaround time, average response time.
+Now we have to calculate the average waiting time, average turnaround time, and average response time.

 Priority Scheduling can be either preemptive or non-preemptive.
 When a process arrives at the ready queue its priority.
-There are basically two types of Priorities, these are:
+There are two types of Priorities, these are: